khaiyichin/sensor_degradation_filter/docs/dev_notes.md

 - The `StaticDegradationAlpha` class refers to the static degradation filter without adaptive activation.
 The results from using this filter is available but not included in the paper.
 - The `StaticDegradationBravo` class refers to the ASDF filter; it's simply `StaticDegradationAlpha` with the activation mechanism.
 The paper "_Adaptive Self-Calibration for Minimalistic Collective Perception using Imperfect Robot Swarms_" discusses the proposal of this filter.
 - The `DynamicDegradationCharlie` class refers to the dynamic degradation filter that does posterior approximation using pure vanilla VI.
 What this means is that the distribution family is fixed and we optimize the ELBO for the distribution parameters.

+- The `tests/test_elbo_class.cpp` script is provided to test the GSL integration functionality and NLopt optimization functionality.